dankunk/bugTie/README.md

 # bugTie
 ## bugTie is an Illumina short-read RNAseq analysis pipeline.

+## NOTE!!! bugTie is now tango (Time-series Analysis of Novel Gene Oscillations)! and is currently in development.
+Check back for more soon!

+### This repo will eventually get deleted!

 Features -
 - Low disk footprint by only utilizing gzipped files and directly piping the stdout of HISAT2 into SAMtools.
 - Allows for novel isoform detection using the Stringtie suite.